ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 Let's have a look at some highlights I achieved so far, here are some highlights about my data.

-1. In 1 year I've completed around **3700 km** including outdoor and indoor workout activities.
-Around 1 of 3rd is virtual ride on Zwift.
+1. In 1 year, I've completed around **3700 km** including outdoor and indoor workout activities.
+Around 1/3 is virtual rides on Zwift.

     ![distance per ride type](images/distance_per_ride_types.png)

-2. In 2019 I gain some fat, so after my activities and healthy food as a result I lost ~13kgs (~28lbs) during this time.
+2. In 2019, I gained some fat, but as a result of my physical activities and some healthy food, I lost ~13kgs (~28lbs) during this time.

     ![kg per month](images/kg_per_monh.png)

+3. I love below weekly graph showcasing all important life events happened in one year.

+    * Jan-Mar: A lot of a passion for workout
+    * April-June: Pandemic and lockdown in Turkey
+    * June-December: Enjoying riding outdoor and indoor
-3. I love this weekly graph showcasing all important life events happened in one year.
-Started with a passion then lockdown due to pandemic in Turkey, then enjoying riding then new year break challenge #Rapha500, then blessed with a new family member, then trying to find my old routine again, last but not least decided to build a personal trainer.
+    * December: new year break challenge #Rapha500
+    * Jan: Blessed with a new family member :)
+    * Jan - March: Trying to find my old routine again, last but not least decided to build a personal trainer.

     ![Weekly total ride distance](images/distance_per_week.png)

-4. So far my longest distance in one ride is 62km, and I love this graph to show my performance over time.
+4. So far, my longest distance in one ride is 62km, and I love this graph showing my performance over time;

     ![Distance per ride](images/distance_per_ride.png)

 ## Correlation

-While I was checking ride types and over time I realized that after a point I only switched to Indoor Virtual Ride and I wanted to correlate with `Wind` and `Temperature`, I used a Weather API to retrieve Weather condition during my workouts and results were clear, I don't like cycling at cold, rainy weathers, so after a point I switched back to just Indoor Virtual Rides, and below graph shows that after a certain degree I picked Indoor Ride.
-This is one of the features, I have added into my model for prediction.
+While I was checking ride types, I realized that after a certain point I only switched to Indoor Virtual Ride and I wanted to see if there's a correlation between selecting indoor rides and the weather, specifically with `Wind` and `Temperature`.
+For that I used a Weather API to retrieve Weather condition during my workouts and results were clear; I don't like cycling at cold, rainy weathers, so after a point I switched back to just Indoor Virtual Rides.
+The graph below shows that below a certain temperature, I picked Indoor Ride.
+This is one of the features - I have added into my model for prediction.

 ![Distance per ride](images/ridetype_vs_temp.png)